isomerpages/govtech-stp/_rgl/00b-rgl-faq.md

 #### 8. What is the application window and processing time for the SafeTravel Pass application under the RGL arrangement?

-The application for the SafeTravel Pass will be open for a period of 2 weeks to 5 weeks before the week of the traveller’s planned departure.
+The application for the SafeTravel Pass will be open for a period of 2 to 5 weeks before the week of the traveller’s planned departure.
 Applications submitted less than 7 working days from the date of entry will not be accepted.
 The processing of the application can take up to 7 days (excluding the day of application).
 You are encouraged to apply for the SafeTravel Pass as soon as practicable, taking into consideration the time involved in processing the application, applying for a visa (if required) and/or taking a pre-departure COVID-19 Polymerase Chain Reaction (PCR) test before departure for Singapore.

 #### 9. How will I be notified on the outcome of the SafeTravel Pass application?